 - Weight: 25.4 lbs

 Now its time for you to decide which one suits your needs the best.
 Both Casio and Yamaha are trusted brands and both of these models are an excellent choice.

 IF I WAS TO CHOOSE…

-If it was my choice, I would choose the Casio PX-160 even though I am a Yamaha fan.
-The Yamaha P-45 is good but if I was to pick a Yamaha, it would be in the higher range.
-In this particular contest, Casio PX-160 vs Yamaha P45, the Casio PX-160 wins.
+If it was my choice, I would the Yamaha P-45.
+In this particular contest, for me, Casio PX-160 vs Yamaha P45, the Yamaha P45 wins.